In this post, you’re going to learn an efficient calisthenics warm-up routine that you can use every day.

 Shoulder Extension – Reverse Bridges

 Lastly, we need to practice extending the shoulder joint.
-The reverse bridge does a great job at improving the shoulder range of motion, while also activating muscles of the upper back.
+The reverse bridge does a great job at improving the shoulder range of motion, while also activating the muscles of the upper back.

 Here’s what it looks like: